Aphid: Diet

 Milkweed aphids on narrow-leaf milkweed eliminating honeydew.
 Unlike some aphids, these kick the drop away with their leg.

 Many aphid species are monophagous (that is, they feed on only one plant species).
-Others, like the green peach aphid, feed on hundreds of plant species across many families.
+Others, like the green peach aphid (Myzus persicae), feed on hundreds of plant species across many families.
 About 10% of species feed on different plants at different times of the year.

 A new host plant is chosen by a winged adult by using visual cues, followed by olfaction using the antennae; if the plant smells right, the next action is probing the surface upon landing.
 The stylus is inserted and saliva secreted, the sap is sampled, the xylem may be tasted and finally, the phloem is tested.
-Aphid saliva may inhibit phloem-sealing mechanisms and has pectinases that ease penetration.
+Aphid saliva provides lubrication and protection for the stylus during penetration, and may inhibit phloem-sealing mechanisms and has pectinases that ease penetration.
 Non-host plants can be rejected at any stage of the probe, but the transfer of viruses occurs early in the investigation process, at the time of the introduction of the saliva, so non-host plants can become infected.

 Aphids usually feed passively on sap of phloem vessels in plants, as do many other hemipterans such as scale insects and cicadas.
 Once a phloem vessel is punctured, the sap, which is under pressure, is forced into the aphid's food canal.
 Occasionally, aphids also ingest xylem sap, which is a more dilute diet than phloem sap as the concentrations of sugars and amino acids are 1% of those in the phloem.
 Xylem sap is under negative hydrostatic pressure and requires active sucking, suggesting an important role in aphid physiology.
 As xylem sap ingestion has been observed following a dehydration period, aphids are thought to consume xylem sap to replenish their water balance; the consumption of the dilute sap of xylem permitting aphids to rehydrate.
 However, recent data showed aphids consume more xylem sap than expected and they notably do so when they are not dehydrated and when their fecundity decreases.
 This suggests aphids, and potentially, all the phloem-sap feeding species of the order Hemiptera, consume xylem sap for reasons other than replenishing water balance.
 Although aphids passively take in phloem sap, which is under pressure, they can also draw fluid at negative or atmospheric pressure using the cibarial-pharyngeal pump mechanism present in their head.